mihaifm/bufstop/readme.md

 ##Bufstop

-Bufstop is a plugin for fast buffer switching, built for efficiency and less keystrokes.
+**Bufstop** is a plugin for fast buffer switching, built for efficiency and less keystrokes.

 Here is a **[short demo](http://www.youtube.com/watch?v=IwZSI-ZEoUY)** and **[screenshot](https://raw.github.com/mihaifm/bufstop/master/screen.png)**

-**Bufstop** is a plugin for fast buffer switching, built for efficiency and less keystrokes.

 It provides a `:Bufstop` command that opens a new window at the bottom of the screen containing the list of current buffers (ordered by most recently used).